Information Technology Certificate

 Complete all of the following courses:

 36 hours lecture/54 hours laboratory.
 This course is an examination of information systems and their role in business.
-Focus is on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware and software components.
-Students develop computer-based solutions to business problems.
+The course focuses on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware, and software components.

 Advisory: IT C101